-Through coordinated and strategic communications, network participants strive to achieve the following:
+Through coordinated and strategic communications, network participants strive to achieve:

-- Heightened enthusiasm and renewed commitment to conserve sagebrush country; - New or strengthened relationships among stakeholders; - Amplification of existing efforts, information and tools, sharing of success stories, crossfertilization of ideas, and identification of new opportunities; and, - Enhanced appreciation for the value of multi-stakeholder collaboration.
+- Heightened enthusiasm and renewed commitment to conserve sagebrush country; - New or strengthened relationships among stakeholders; - Amplification of existing efforts, information and tools, sharing of success stories, cross-fertilization of ideas, and identification of new opportunities; and, - Enhanced appreciation for the value of multi-stakeholder collaboration.

-Note: The network does not address policy or advocacy, but instead provides tools, resources, and a unique networking opportunity for participants.
+Note: The network does not promote positions to be taken on policies, but instead provides tools, resources, and a unique networking opportunity for participants.